 No one wants to have to cancel their holiday but if this happens to you, you need to know what your rights are when it comes to getting your money back.
 Our guide explains it all.

 If your travel operator changes the terms and conditions of your packaged holiday you can cancel and get a full refund.

 To get a refund they have to have made a change to your:

 If the price of your holiday goes up after you have booked and you are asked to pay more, you can cancel your booking and get a full refund, providing the increase is significant according to the law.
 A significant increase is usually 10% or more.

 Even if there have been no changes to your booking, there are certain situations in which you might be able to get a refund, but this depends on the terms and conditions of your booking.

 This guide explains your rights if your flights are cancelled due to strike action.

 Most travel agents let you cancel within a set period but you will usually have to pay a cancellation fee.

-This depends on when your holiday is due; the longer there is to go the higher the chance you will get a refund.
+This depends on when your holiday is due to take place.
+The longer there is to go, the higher the chance you will get a refund.
 For example:

 90 days before: lose the money you put down as a deposit

 60 days before: lose 50% of the cost of your holiday

 30 days before: lose 70% of the cost of your holiday

 10 days before: lose 100% of the cost of your holiday

 If your hotel or airline makes significant changes to your booking you should be able to cancel without paying a fee.

 Beyond this you do not have any legal rights to cancel and you will be bound by your booking terms and conditions.